-We have performed an actuarial valuation of the Town of Colchester Other Post-Employment Benefits Program as of July 1, 2017.
+We have performed an actuarial valuation of the Town of Colchester Other Post-Employment Benefits Program as of July 1, 2019.
 The results of this valuation, along with supporting data, are set forth in the following report.
+These valuation results will form the basis for GASB 75 reporting for fiscal years ending June 30, 2020 and June 30, 2021.

 The ultimate cost of an OPEB plan is the total amount needed to provide benefits for plan members and beneficiaries and to pay the expenses of administering the plan.
-OPEB costs are met by contributions and by investment return on any plan assets.
+OPEB costs are met by contributions and by investment return on plan assets, if any.
 The principal purpose of this report is to set forth an actuarial determination of plan liabilities.
 In addition, this report provides:

-- Information needed to meet disclosure requirements - Review of plan experience since the last valuation to ascertain whether the assumptions and methods employed for valuation purposes are reflective of actual events and remain appropriate for prospective application - Assessment of the relative funded position of the plan, i.e., through a comparison of plan assets and projected plan liabilities - · Comments on any other matters which may be of assistance in the operation of the plan
+- Review of plan experience since the last valuation to ascertain whether the assumptions and methods employed for valuation purposes are reflective of actual events and remain appropriate for prospective application. - Comments on any other matters which may be of assistance in the operation of the plan.

 This report may not be used for purposes other than those listed above without Milliman's prior written consent.
 If this report is distributed to other parties, it must be copied in its entirety, including this certification section.
 No attempt is being made to offer any accounting opinion or advice.
 The calculations reported herein have been made on a basis consistent with our understanding of the plan provisions.
 Additional determinations may be needed for other purposes.
+Information needed to assist in meeting financial reporting requirements will be contained in separately issued reports at the close of each fiscal year.